acumos/portal-marketplace/docs/user-guides/portal-user/portal/portal-overview.rst

 All of the models that a user has on-boarded can be viewed from the :doc:`My Models <portal-my-models>` page.
-Depending on their history, the models may exist in one for four sections: MY UNPUBLISHED MODELS, MY MODELS: PUBLISHED TO COMPANY MARKETPLACE, MY MODELS: PUBLISHED TO PUBLIC MARKETPLACE, and MY DELETED MODELS    .
+Depending on their history, the models may exist in one for three sections: MY UNPUBLISHED MODELS,PUBLISHED TO MARKETPLACE, and MY DELETED MODELS    .

 Models published to Company are visible only to account holders on your local Acumos instance.
 This can be thought of as “inside the instance firewall”